The first real estate investment I ever made was done through a real estate crowdfunding

 With a single syndication deal, you’re investing in a single property.

-There are couple of different ways you might get paid depending on the type of deal.
+There are a couple of different ways you might get paid depending on the type of deal.

 If it's a syndication deal involving new construction like the development of an apartment, office, or retail space, the payment structure will likely be completely different.
 In this case, you often just get your capital back at the end of the deal, plus a portion of the profits.